-The Partial Hospitalization (PHP) and Intensive Outpatient Programs (IOP) provide care to adolescents and adults, with mental health and co-occurring substance use disorders, which cannot be managed in a traditional outpatient setting.
+The Partial Hospital Program (PHP) and Intensive Outpatient Program (IOP) provide care for adults with mental health and co-occurring substance-use disorders, which cannot be managed in a traditional outpatient setting.
 Admission into these levels of care are often part of a recovery plan when stepping down from inpatient or residential care.
 Individual and group therapy, with psychiatry support, are the foundational elements of these programs.
 Patients often find the group-therapy treatment approach helpful in assuring them they are not alone in their thoughts, feelings and circumstances.
 The multi-disciplinary team provides education, individual therapy and guidance while the group provides useful feedback and support.
 The team includes licensed and certified counselors, psychiatrists, registered nurses and certified expressive arts and movement specialists.

 Each person in the outpatient program is assigned a primary therapist who is responsible for co-creating an individual treatment plan, monitoring progress of treatment goals, providing one-on-one therapy, facilitating case management and developing an appropriate aftercare plan.
 Family involvement is highly encouraged and family therapy sessions may be part of a patient’s treatment plan.

 Partial Hospitalization Program (PHP) is an ideal setting for:

 - Individuals who need step-down from inpatient care to continue recovery.